ecklab/ecklab.github.io/index.md

 ## Recent News and Events

+ - **01/02/26** Christopher Ye uploaded a [video essay](https://www.youtube.com/watch?v=DSYcWescamA) on Joey Votto's career through the lens of era-adjusted baseball statistics.
  - **10/07/25**: Logan Blancett released version 1.0.0 of [*2v2 Baseball Death Match*](https://loganmblancett.shinyapps.io/BaseballDeathmatch/), an R Shiny–based retro arcade simulation video game.
  - **10/06/25**: Idrees Muhammad Kudaimi launched [*The Era Curveball*](https://eracurveball.substack.com/), a substack newsletter featuring player profiles through the lens of era-adjusted baseball statistics.
  - **08/22/25** and **08/24/25**: Daniel J. Eck presented a talk titled "Full House Modeling: Rethinking Fairness, Extremes, and Historical Comparison in Statistics" at, respectively, EcoSta and Saberseminar.

- - **08/21/25**: Christopher Ye uploaded a [video essay](https://www.youtube.com/watch?v=HGljhonuYGs) on Willie Stargell's under appreciated power as told through the lens of era-adjusted statistics.
+## Historical Milestones

- - **08/12/25**: Our era‑adjusted baseball research was featured in [*New York Times Science*](https://www.nytimes.com/2025/08/12/science/baseball-statistics-babe-bonds.html)!
+ - **08/12/25**: Our era‑adjusted baseball research was featured in [*New York Times Science*](https://www.nytimes.com/2025/08/12/science/baseball-statistics-babe-bonds.html) and was on the front page of the 08/13/25 print edition!
- - **07/08/25**: Christopher Ye uploaded a [video essay](https://www.youtube.com/watch?v=Rb1xX6kUO84) on an under-appreciated all-time great player through the lens of era-adjusted WAR.
  - **05/29/25**: Our paper ["Comparing baseball players across eras via novel Full House Modeling"](https://projecteuclid.org/journals/annals-of-applied-statistics/volume-19/issue-2/Comparing-baseball-players-across-eras-via-novel-Full-House-Modeling/10.1214/24-AOAS1992.short) has been published at *Annals of Applied Statistics*!
 A [preprint version](https://www.e-publications.org/ims/submission/AOAS/user/submissionFile/64774?confirm=94cf39e4) is also available.
 The interdisciplinary nature of this work was highlighted by the [UIUC Statistics Department](https://stat.illinois.edu/news/2025-06-02/illinois-researchers-publish-interdisciplinary-era-adjusting-baseball-study).
  - **05/27/25**: Foolish Baseball featured our era-adjusted WAR statistic in his tour de force [video on Hank Aaron's unparalleled consistency](https://www.youtube.com/watch?v=k_3aAw5iY4k).

-## Historical Milestones

- - **08/12/25**: Our era‑adjusted baseball research was featured in [*New York Times Science*](https://www.nytimes.com/2025/08/12/science/baseball-statistics-babe-bonds.html) and was on the front page of the 08/13/25 print edition!
  - **03/13/23**: Our era-adjusted methodology and interdisciplinary collaboration was [featured](https://stat.illinois.edu/news/2023-03-13/statistics-and-story-baseballs-two-languages) by the College of Liberal Arts and Sciences at University of Illinois Urbana-Champaign.
  - The Eck Sports Lab is collaborating with the Chicago Cubs on a joint undergraduate research mentorship program.